It just takes a little local know-how to discover it – and Jane Cook, the award-winning blogger behind Hungry City Hippy knows just where to look.

 Gin & Juice

-The shelves in this cosy drinking den groan under the weight of more than 150 gins, but owners Steve and Charlotte (also of Barkers Café) have plans to grow the ‘gin library’ to 300 varieties by the end of the year.
+The shelves in Gin and Juice, a cosy drinking den, groan under of gins.
 Situated at the entrance to Castle Arcade, the location attracts a varied crowd and is perfect for a spot of people-watching.
 Alternatively, head to the dimly-lit snug at the back for an ambience which begs for whispered conspiracy and shared secrets.